Episulfide

-In organic chemistry, an episulfide is an organic compound that contain a saturated, heterocyclic ring consisting of two carbon atoms and one sulfur atom.
+In organic chemistry, an episulfide (also known as a thiirane, olefin sulfide, thioalkylene oxide, or thiacyclopropane) is an organic compound that contains a saturated, heterocyclic ring consisting of two carbon atoms and one sulfur atom.
 It is the sulfur analogue of an epoxide or aziridine.
-They are also known as thiiranes, olefin sulfides, thioalkylene oxides, and thiacyclopropanes.
 Episulfides are less common and generally less stable than epoxides.
 The most common derivative is ethylene sulfide (C2H4S).

 Structure

 According to electron diffraction, the C\sC and C\sS distances in ethylene sulfide are respectively 1.473 and 1.811 Å. The C\sC\sS and C\sS\sC angles are respectively 66.0 and 48.0°.

 Preparation

-History

 A number of chemists in the early 1900s, including Staudinger and Pfenninger (1916), as well as Delepine (1920) studied episulfides.
 In 1934 Dachlauer and Jackel devised a general synthesis of episulfides from epoxides using alkali thiocyanates and thiourea.

-Contemporary methods

-Following the lead of Dachlauer and Jackel, contemporary routes to episulfides utilize a two-step method, converting an olefin to an epoxide followed by thiation using thiocyanate or thiourea.

-Episulfides can also be prepared from cyclic carbonates, hydroxy mercaptans, hydroxyalkyl halides, dihaloalkanes, and halo mercaptans.
+Episulfides can also be prepared from cyclic carbonates, hydroxyalkylthiols, halohydrins, dihaloalkanes, and chloroalkylthiols.
 For example, the reaction of ethylene carbonate and KSCN gives ethylene sulfide: